 While exploring beautiful Sri Lanka, it was so nice to be able to retire to a calm, peaceful resting place.
 We loved all of our unique lodgings, including our stay in traditional tea planter’s bungalows high on the hills and historic townhouses in Galle Forte.
 Each hotel boasted a special quality and featured homegrown meals, warm and inviting staff members and attention to detail.
-Which, by the way, if you’re looking to stay in beautiful Sri Lanka, you can receive $30 off your next hotel booking by using this link!

 Our gorgeous Camellia Hills Hotel was the perfect resting place to relax and enjoy some quality time getting to know each other.
 We loved their beautiful baths and canopy beds, as well as their gorgeous view overlooking the hills and rivers of Sri Lanka.